 Could you get supervised visitation in your divorce or child custody case?

 However, if you have a history of abusing or neglecting your child then it is likely that you will be ordered to have only supervised visitation with your child.
-This means that any time that you are able to be with your child will be directly supervised by another person.
-These supervised visitation sessions could occur at a restaurant, park, supervised visitation facility or even the other parent’s home.
+This means that any time that you can be with your child will be directly supervised by another person.
+These supervised visitation sessions could occur at a restaurant, park, supervised visitation facility, or even the other parent’s home.

 As time goes by and you display better habits around your child as far as keeping their safety in mind, you may be able to earn periods of possession where your visitation time is not supervised.
 Every circumstance related to supervised visitation is different so I would advise you to contact our office to speak to one of our attorneys if you have a specific question about your circumstances.